divyanshusaini6900/fashionAi/plan.md

 - **Environment Variables**: All sensitive information (API keys, etc.) will be managed through environment variables, not hardcoded.
 The `app/core/config.py` will handle this.
 - **Containerization**: The application will be containerized using Docker for portability and ease of deployment.
 A `Dockerfile` will be created.
 - **Production Server**: Use Gunicorn as the application server to manage multiple Uvicorn workers, ensuring the application can handle concurrent requests.
+- **Cloud Deployment**: Deploy to Google Cloud Platform using Compute Engine for the application server and Cloud Storage for file storage.

 ## 10. Development Tasks (Roadmap)